 How the Amex Auto Purchasing Program works

 For a new car search, you’ll first get a results page with the market average price.
 Then, you can answer follow-up questions about your personal information to narrow down to the best result.
 For a used car, you’ll be directed to a more traditional search results page, where you can filter results by year, mileage and more.
-Competitive prices are highlighted to show you if you are getting a good deal.
+And the website highlights competitive prices to show you if you’re getting a good deal.

-Once you express interest in a vehicle, you’ll be contacted directly by dealers with cars that meet your qualifications.
+After you express interest in a vehicle, dealers will contact you directly regarding cars that meet your qualifications.

 Benefits of using the Amex Auto Purchasing Program

-So what is the benefit of finding a car this way?
-There are several perks to keep in mind that comes with buying a car through the Amex Auto Purchasing Program.
+So, what is the benefit of finding a car this way?
+There are several perks that come with buying a car through the Amex Auto Purchasing Program:

-While it can be difficult to pay for a car completely with a credit card, the Amex Auto Purchasing Program guarantees you can charge at least $2,000 of the cost to your Amex.
-That can be a huge plus, as it will earn you plenty of points or cash back with the right card.
-Plus, if you are trying to meet a spend requirement for an introductory bonus, this large purchase can be a great way to get there.
+While it can be difficult to pay in full for a car with a credit card, the Amex Auto Purchasing Program guarantees you can charge at least $2,000 of the cost to your Amex.
+That can be a huge plus, as it will earn you plenty of cash back or points with the right card.
+Plus, if you’re trying to meet a spend requirement for an introductory bonus, this type of large purchase can be a great way to get there.

-Beyond competitive pricing through TrueCar, car purchases through American Express might qualify for repair expense or auto deductible reimbursement from TrueCar if you report your purchase on the Amex Auto Purchasing Program website afterwards.
+Beyond competitive pricing you’ll get through TrueCar, you might qualify for repair expense or auto deductible reimbursement if you report your purchase on the Amex Auto Purchasing Program website.
 American Express claims this can save you $2,000 or more.
-When you go through this method of buying a car, you can ensure you are getting a good deal without having to negotiate at the dealership.
+When you use this method to buy a car, you can be sure you’re getting a good deal without having to negotiate at the dealership.

-TrueCar is a common resource for car shoppers, and the site claims that more than a third of car buyers interact with their network.
+TrueCar is a common resource for car shoppers, and the site claims that more than one-third of car buyers interact with its network.
 With such a wide variety of users and a comprehensive database, TrueCar is a great place to start when researching what people actually pay for the car you want.
-That way, you can ensure you are paying a fair price.
+That way, you can trust you’re paying a fair price.

 Drawbacks of using the Amex Auto Purchasing Program

 While buying a car through American Express has plenty of potential benefits, it might not be the best choice for everyone.
-If you are a pro negotiator focused on getting the best deal when you buy a new car, it is possible you can find a better price by hunting on your own.
+If you are a pro negotiator focused on getting the best deal when you buy a new car, you might be able to find a better price on your own.

-Since the Amex Auto Purchasing Program only displays results that will accept American Express cards for partial payment, you aren’t getting a full picture of the available prices.
-And, while TrueCar is great for finding a good deal, it is always possible there is a better deal from another source.
+Since the Amex Auto Purchasing Program only displays results that accept American Express cards for partial payment, you aren’t getting a full picture of the available prices.
+And, while TrueCar is great for finding a good deal, it’s always possible there is a better deal from another source.

 Deciding which American Express card to use

-If you decide to buy a car through American Express, it is important to choose the right credit card for your partial or full payment.
-You want to ensure you are getting top-notch rewards without taking on more than you can pay off.
+If you decide to buy a car through American Express, it’s important to choose the right card for your partial or full payment.
+You want to get top-notch rewards without taking on more than you can pay off.

-First, you should keep in mind that many of American Express’s most popular cards are charge cards, and you must pay your balance in full each billing cycle.
-If you are charging a car down payment to your card hoping to have more time to pay down the balance, you’ll want to put the cost on a credit card instead.
+First, you should keep in mind that many of American Express’ most popular cards are charge cards, which means you must pay your balance in full each billing cycle.
+If you’re charging a car down payment to your card hoping to have more time to pay down the balance, you’ll want to put the cost on a credit card instead.

-For cardholders focused on getting the most possible rewards, choose your American Express card with the highest rate on general purchases, since this won’t fall in any major bonus category.
-Flat rate cards such as the American Express Cash Magnet® Card – which offers 1.5 percent cash back on every purchase – can be particularly rewarding for large purchases.
+If you’re focused on maximizing your rewards, choose your American Express card with the highest rate on general purchases, since this won’t fall into any major bonus category.
+Flat-rate cards that offer cash back on every purchase can be particularly rewarding for large purchases.

-The American Express Auto Purchasing Program offers a great database of competitive prices to check out on your next car search.
-Plus, you’ll ensure you can use an Amex to cover part of your purchase so you can rack up some points or cash back from the transaction.
+The American Express Auto Purchasing Program offers a great database of competitive prices to check out when you start your next car search.
+Plus, you’ll be able to use an Amex card to cover part of your purchase so you can rack up some hefty points or cash back from the transaction.